bhoptee/trueman-chiro/src/pages/therapies.md

         image: /images/activator.jpeg
         content: The Activator and the Impulse Adjusting Instrument are mechanical and electro-mechanical treatment tools used to provide impulses / taps to muscles and joint capsules.
-Used to reduce musclar tension (hypertonicity) and improve joint function.
+Used to reduce muscular tension (hypertonicity) and improve joint function.
       - type: feature_item
         title: Kinesio Taping